(MPhil also available)

-For more than thirty years The Open University has been active in considering the relationship between energy and sustainability.
+For more than 40 years The Open University has been active in considering the relationship between energy and sustainability.
 We have research interests in electricity technology and policy, including the growth of renewables.
-We have much interest in energy recovery from end-of-life materials.
+We have much interest in energy recovery from wastes and end-of-life materials.

 Potential research projects

 For proposed projects in the School of Engineering and Innovation, please email: STEM EI research.
 The best time to enquire is late autumn each year.